 Creating the perfect groom outfit for your wedding isn’t all about how you look—you should feel good, too.
 Will you feel confident?
 Relaxed?
 Would a cheap rental suit make you feel good?

 Renting has always sucked—that’s why we changed it.
 We design our suits with a modern fit, and craft them in-house with Italian merino wool that feels as good as it looks.
 We actually offer our groom suits for purchase—the same suits we rent—because they’re truly that good.

-We also know it can be tough to coordinate looks with your wedding party—if you can even get your guys into the tux rental shop in the first place.
-Again, we can help.
-Just choose and assign looks, and manage your wedding party rentals entirely online.
-We’ll help them find their perfect sizes from the comfort of their couch.
+We also know it can be tough to coordinate your look with your wedding party, not to mention get them into a tux shop for a fitting—and we make both simple.
+Just choose outfits for you and your groomspeople, and manage your wedding party rentals entirely online, and we’ll help them find their sizes from the comfort of their couch.
 Win-win.